edhirst/P4CY3ML/README.md

 How to run:
 ~ Datasets available in the folder 'Data'.
-~ Scripts avaialble in the respective investigation folders.
+~ Scripts related to each investigation are specified.

 ...to update